 Apple Barn - Simsbury Farms was built on what was formerly the Orkil Farms apple orchard.
 The old Apple Barn sales area was renovated in the 1980's to provide a space for meetings and programming.
-The facility is available via reservation and can be

-Seating Area at Schultz Park
+The facility is available via reservation and can be gure 7.6: Seating Area at Schultz Park

-Figure 7.6: Pool at Simsbury Farms
+Figure 7.7: Pool at Simsbury Farms

-Figure 7.7: Apple Barn at Simsbury Farms
+Figure 7.8: Apple Barn at Simsbury Farms

-Figure 7.8: Fitness Trail at Simsbury Farms
+Figure 7.9: Fitness Trail at Simsbury Farms

-Figure 7.9: Tennis Courts at Simsbury Fan
+Figure 7.10: Tennis Courts at Simsbury Farms

-Figure 7.10: Performing Arts Center and Athletic Fields at Simsbury Meadows rented by local civic and non-profit groups.
+Figure 7.11: Performing Arts Center and Athletic Fields at Simsbury Meadows rented by local civic and non-profit groups.
 It is conveniently located within the park with alternate access along Old Farms Road.
-Although the barn is aesthetically pleasing, the structure is not suitable for recreational programming.
+Although the barn is aesthetically pleasing, the structure is not well suited for recreational programming.